 The Burmese Cat - History

-origin, Burma (now known as Myanmar).
-In the early 1930’s, Dr. Joseph
+Burma (now Myanmar).
+In the early 1930’s, Dr Joseph

 Thompson of San Francisco acquired an attractive

-"founding cat" for the Burmese breed as we know it.
+cat for the Burmese breed as we know it.

 was bred to a Seal Point Siamese called Tai Mau in

-litter consisted of two colours, some just like
+1932 and the resulting litter consisted of two

-three colours, again, some like Siamese kittens,
+colours, again, some like Siamese kittens, brown

 kittens (again like Wong Mau), and dark brown

 kittens.
 The dark brown offspring did indeed breed